w3cdotorg/uv-tools/README.md

 # Important note

-This project has been transferred over [to this repository][https://github.com/capULB/uv-tools/].
+This project has been transferred over [to this repository][newsite].

 # Université Virtuelle Tool Guide